zaploink/pmd/README.md

 See `org.zaploink.pmd.test`project.

 # Installation
-1. The `org.zaploink.pmd`JAR needs to be added to the PMD classpath.
-The `ReferenceToInternal`Rule requires [GSON](https://github.com/google/gson) to parse the rule configuration, therefore GSON must also be added to the classpath of PMD.
+1. The `zaploink-pmd`JAR needs to be added to the PMD classpath.
+The `ReferenceToInternal` Rule requires [GSON](https://github.com/google/gson) to parse the rule configuration, therefore GSON must also be added to the classpath of PMD.

-1. To enable the zaploink custom rule set you must add `zaploink-custom` to your PMD rule set configuration.
+1. To enable the Zaploink custom rule set you must add `zaploink-custom` to your PMD rule set configuration.

 1. Finally, to point the `ReferenceToInternal` Rule to *your* domain configuration file you must set the system property `org.zaploink.pmd.intref.configFile` before invoking PMD.